Melkeydev/go-blueprint/README.md

   Frontend Frameworks
 </h2>

+Frontend frameworks and features can be added to your project using the `-f` flag.
+This will trigger a prompt to select the desired options.

 - [HTMX](https://htmx.org/) support using [Templ](https://templ.guide/)
 - [React](https://react.dev/) frontend written in TypeScript, including an example fetch request to the backend

-Use  `--frontend-advanced` flag when running the `-f` command to get access to the aditional features:
+Aditional features is a multi-option prompt; one or more features can be used at the same time (Currently, Tailwind is the only one that is integrated).

 - [Tailwind](https://tailwindcss.com/) css framework

-This is a multi-option prompt; one or more features can be used at the same time (Currently, Tailwind is the only one that is integrated).

 <a id="advanced-features"></a>